 The conclusions of the study devoted to “Great Russian Culture” [2] lead to similar findings.
 The purpose of that article was not to deny the existence or richness of Russian culture, but to show that certain historical and cultural references can be exploited as tools of geopolitical legitimisation.

-This reading remains relatively absent from French debate, but it cannot be ignored without risking overlooking a major dimension of the Shtandart case, as perceived in neighbouring countries of Russia.
+This approach remains relatively invisible in French debate.
+Yet it cannot be ignored without risking overlooking a major dimension of the Shtandart case, as perceived in neighbouring countries of Russia.

-For several centuries, Russian culture has contributed to a narrative of civilisational superiority, which partly feeds the ongoing conflict.
+Certain aspects of the Russian cultural narrative have for centuries contributed to a vision of civilisational superiority, which feeds into the ongoing conflict.

-Invoking it as proof of political innocence is therefore no longer sustainable.
-In several Eastern European countries, it is even understood as contrary to the objective pursued by Shtandart’s communication strategy.
+Invoking it as proof of neutrality is no longer sustainable.
+In several Eastern European countries, it is even understood as contrary to the objective pursued by the Shtandart’s communication.

-The question is therefore not whether this vessel is a cultural asset—it undeniably is—but to acknowledge that it remains a political object embedded in a geopolitical confrontation and a struggle over representations.
+The main question is not whether this vessel is a cultural asset — which it undeniably is — but to recognise that it remains a strategic object embedded in a geopolitical confrontation and a struggle over representations.

-If the cultural dimension of Shtandart appears more complex than presented in public debate, its treatment nonetheless falls within a European legal framework based on clearly defined criteria.
+If the cultural dimension of the Shtandart appears more complex than presented in public debate, its treatment nevertheless falls within a clearly defined European normative framework based on clearly defined criteria.

-[2] Bernard Grua, “The ‘great Russian culture’, a matrix of supremacism at the origin of the war in Ukraine” , bernardgrua.net, 26 October 2025.
+[2] Bernard Grua, “The “Great Russian Culture,” a Framework of Supremacism at the Origin of the War in Ukraine” , bernardgrua.net, 26 October 2025.

 IV.
 EU sanctions: neither an isolated case nor an administrative misunderstanding

-The vessel argues that the restrictions targeting it result from a misunderstanding of its cultural vocation, or even from an administrative-legal drift.
+The vessel argues that the restrictions targeting it result from a misunderstanding of its cultural vocation, or even from a juridical-administrative drift.

 This explanation does not withstand examination of the decisions concerning it.
-These measures fall within the EU sanctions programme adopted in response to the full-scale invasion of Ukraine.
+These fall under the EU sanctions programme adopted in response to the full-scale invasion of Ukraine.
 This regime is defined in Article 3ea of Regulation (EU) No 833/2014.
-Its application has been confirmed on several occasions, notably by the order of the Court of Justice of the European Union of 22 August 2025.
+It has been confirmed on several occasions, notably by the order of the Court of Justice of the European Union of 22 August 2025.

-Here, the cultural qualification of Shtandart, as well as the claimed political neutrality, constitutes neither an exemption nor a relevant factor in these measures.
+Here, the cultural qualification of the Shtandart, as well as the claimed apolitical nature of the vessel, constitutes neither an exemption nor a basis for applying these measures.
 Such parameters simply do not enter into the equation, contrary to what is argued.

 The determining criterion lies elsewhere.
 EU texts are based on objective indicators linked to flag and registration.
 This practice is consistent across the Union and applies to all vessels concerned, without derogation based on any symbolic or traditional status.
-Shtandart therefore belongs to a group comprising more than 4,000 vessels flying the Russian flag as of 24 February 2022, regardless of ownership or use.
+The Shtandart belongs to a group of more than 4,000 vessels flying the Russian flag on 24 February 2022, without distinction of ownership or use.
 These vessels have been banned from EU ports since 16 April 2022.

-Their identification by port authorities relies on European maritime monitoring and information systems, notably those of the European Maritime Safety Agency (EMSA).
+Their identification by port authorities relies on European tracking and information systems, in particular those of the European Maritime Safety Agency (EMSA).

-While the application of EU rules to Shtandart is broadly consistent, a particular case reveals a more “flexible” implementation, favourable to the vessel, in which the cultural argument was mobilised for justificatory purposes.
+While the regulatory treatment of the Shtandart in Europe is broadly coherent, one particular case reveals a more “flexible” implementation, favourable to the vessel, in which the cultural argument has been mobilised for justificatory purposes.

 V. From Shtandart’s discourse to administrative leniency